 Section 6.
-E-mail is provided to bargaining unit faculty members primarily for university-related business; however, bargaining unit faculty members may make personal use of their university email accounts so long as that use is reasonable in amount and does not interfere with work-related duties and responsibilities or unduly contribute to hardware, software or network congestion.
-No use of scramblers, re-mailer services, or identity-stripping methods is permitted.
+E-mail is provided to bargaining unit faculty members primarily for university-related business; however, bargaining unit faculty members may make personal use of their university email accounts so long as that use is reasonable in amount and does not interfere with work-related duties and responsibilities or unduly contribute to hardware,

+1 software or network congestion.
+No use of scramblers, re-mailer services, or identity-strippi ng 2 methods is permitted.
 E-mail may be used for union business as set forth in this Agreement.

-Section 7.
-Subject to law and applicable policy, authorized university personnel with a demonstrably legitimate need may access specific information assets in order to fulfill their official professional responsibilities.
-Limitations on this authority include the provisions of UO Policy No. IV.06.02, Information Asset Classification and Management, requiring that such access must be only to the extent and for such time as a business need exists.
-The University will notify the Union in a timely manner of the action taken and the reasons for the action.

-Bargaining unit faculty members will provide the University with documents not created or stored on university information assets as required to comply with federal or state public records disclosure statutes.

-Section 8.
-Bargaining unit faculty members may make personal use of university information assets as long as there is no significant cost to the university and such use otherwise complies with this Agreement and applicable law and policy.

-Section 9.
-Bargaining unit faculty members shall not use personal hardware or software to encrypt any information owned by the university so as to deny or restrict access to the University, except in accordance with prior permission or direction from the Provost or designee.

-Section 10.
-Bargaining unit faculty members shall not use university information assets for political purposes related to a candidate for public office or a ballot measure, or for solicitations related to commercial products or services.

-Section 11.
-A bargaining unit faculty member shall:

-a.
-Take reasonable steps to ensure the physical security of university information assets;

-b.
-Report missing, lost or stolen university information assets to their supervisor immediately; and c.
+3 4 Section 7.
+Subject to law and applicable policy, authorized university personnel with a 5 demonstrably legitimate need may access specific information assets in order to fulfill their 6 official professional responsibilities.
+Limitations on this authority include the provisions of UC 7 Policy No. IV.06.02, Information Asset Classification and Management, requiring that such 8 access must be only to the extent and for such time as a business need exists.
+The University 9 will notify the Union in a timely manner of the action taken and the reasons for the action.
+10 11 Bargaining unit faculty members will provide the University with documents not created or 12 stored on university information assets as required to comply with federal or state public 13 records disclosure statutes.
+14 15 Section 8.
+Bargaining unit faculty members may make personal use of university 16 information assets as long as there is no significant cost to the university and such use 17 otherwise complies with this Agreement and applicable law and policy.
+18 19 Section 9.
+Bargaining unit faculty members shall not use personal hardware or software to 20 encrypt any information owned by the university so as to deny or restrict access to the 21 University, except in accordance with prior permission or direction from the Provost or designee.
+22 23 designee.
+23 24 Section 10.
+Bargaining unit faculty members shall not use university information assets for 25 political purposes related to a candidate for public office or a ballot measure, or for 26 solicitations related to commercial products or services.
+27 solicitations related to commercial products of services.
+28 Section 11.
+A bargaining unit faculty member shall: 29 Section 11.71 ourgaining unit faculty member shair.
+30 a.
+Take reasonable steps to ensure the physical security of university information asset s: 31 -, 32 b.
+Report missing, lost or stolen university information assets to their supervisor 33 immediately; and 34 • c.
 Take reasonable steps to prevent the release of confidential information

-T ARTICLE 41.
-NO STRIKE, NO LOCKOUT 2 3 Section 1.
-The Union, on behalf of its officers, agents, affiliates, and members, agrees not to 4 engage in a strike, slowdown, walkout, refusal to report to work, mass absenteeism, or other 5 interruptions of work during the term of the Agreement or during the negotiations for a 6 successor Agreement.
-7 8 Section 2.
-In the event of a strike by other employees of the university, bargaining unit faculty 9 members, if requested by the University, will consult about how work which was previously 10 performed by a striking employee will be covered.
-Any work previously performed by a 11 striking employee assigned to a bargaining unit faculty member shall be considered an overload 12 assignment.
-Bargaining unit faculty members will not unreasonably refuse to perform such 13 work.
-14 15 Section 3.
-The University agrees not to lockout bargaining unit faculty members during the 16 term of the Agreement or during negotiations for a successor Agreement.
+Section 1.
+The Union, on behalf of its officers, agents, affiliates, and members, agrees not to engage in a strike, slowdown, walkout, refusal to report to work, mass absenteeism, or other interruptions of work during the term of the Agreement or during the negotiations for a successor Agreement.

+Section 2.
+In the event of a strike by other employees of the university, bargaining unit faculty members, if requested by the University, will consult about how work which was previously performed by a striking employee will be covered.
+Any work previously performed by a striking employee assigned to a bargaining unit faculty member shall be considered an overload assignment.
+Bargaining unit faculty members will not unreasonably refuse to perform such work.

+Section 3.
+The University agrees not to lockout bargaining unit faculty members during the term of the Agreement or during negotiations for a successor Agreement.